team-berlin/Task-Manager/README.md

 ## MongoDB Migration Update

 We are migrating the data source from local CSV files to **MongoDB** for cloud-based shared access.

-- This is a **system-level change**, not UI or domain — your UI code shouldn't be affected.
-- You **may need to use coroutines** for async data access → functions may become `suspend`.
-- It’s okay to make functions suspendable.
-  But if you had to change core logic to adapt to Mongo, this might be a **sign of incorrect abstraction** — don’t worry, just learn from it.
-- **Peer Reviews** are mandatory and will affect task evaluation.
-- Not all squad members are expected to work on Mongo; focus on **cleaning and improving** other areas if not involved.
-- Use **exceptions only** for error handling (no `Result` or `Either`).

 ---

 ## Testing